 Why Start This Blog?

-This blog was founded to provide a venue for my writing that didn’t fit well for the other blog site I wrote for – Patheos: Paths Through The Forests, being a host site for discussions on religious practices.
-In my case as a naturalistic pagan – someone who doesn’t believe the supernatural (deities, spirits, etc) exist, and goes about life in an earth-centered way that acknowledges that I am but one species among many in a vast network of life on this planet, and that we are reliant on this network for our own well being.
-As a result I’ve a website that is dedicated to this endeavor, based on the philosophy I stumbled into founding in my personal life searches for meaning – Ehoah.
+This blog was founded to provide a venue for my writing that didn’t fit well for another blog site I wrote for, Patheos which was a host site for discussions on religious practices.
+In my case as a naturalistic pagan – someone who doesn’t believe the supernatural (deities, spirits, etc.) exist, and goes about life in an earth-centered way that acknowledges that I am but one species among many in a vast network of life on this planet, being reliant on this network for our own well being.
+As a result I have a website that is dedicated to this endeavor, based on the philosophy I stumbled into founding in my personal life searches for meaning – Ehoah.
 You can read the background to that here.

 The primary reason was to keep on top of my crafting and writing, because a prominent piece of advice for writers to get out of writing block is to keep writing to get your jive back.
 For the crafting side of things it adds some helpful reminders on the progress and encourages me to, you know, finish them… while at the same time show others how they can do some nifty things too!
 Because I love spreading the crafting bug!